 Over the decades, it’s easy to accumulate possessions, but eventually there comes a time to downsize.
 For many seniors, that time is when the children are grown and they want to enjoy their golden years free from worries about home maintenance or living alone.
-Perhaps they want to move to a Regency Senior Living community to be closer to their children and grandchildren.
+Perhaps they want to move to a senior living community to be closer to their children and grandchildren.

 This often leaves empty nesters with a need to simplify and move into a smaller space.

 There’s an art to decluttering.
 Experts such as the writers at Lifehack.org recommend starting with an easy area to get momentum because the process can feel overwhelming when viewed as a whole – remember that it may have taken years to acquire these things, so you probably can’t expect to achieve a clean slate in a day, especially if you have mobility issues.

 Some tips for seniors and their families from Lifehack and other sources:

 Downsizing is best when spread out over several weeks or months as opposed to crammed into a short time.
 Regular annual spring cleaning can periodically get rid of clutter around the home so it remains manageable.
 Beware of procrastination, even if it seems as if there will be plenty of time to act.
 The transition to Assisted Living may be unplanned, coming as an action taken following some sort of eye-opening accident revealing that an aging parent can no longer perform the daily tasks of life without help from a caregiver.